hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

 On-the-fly event weight variations
 ==================================

-Sherpa can compute alternative event weights on-the-fly, resulting in alternative weights for the generated event.
+Sherpa can compute alternative event weights on-the-fly :cite:`Bothmann2016nao`, resulting in alternative weights for the generated event.
 An important example is the variation of QCD scales and input PDF.
 There are also on-the-fly variations for approximate electroweak corrections,